DarynHolmes/react_introduction/workshop/04_props.md

 ## Exercise

-Change the Header component so that the sub-title is passed in via the `props` mechanism.
+The content withing the `small` tag is the sub-title.
+The excercise is to change the Header component so that the sub-title is passed in via the `props` mechanism.